 ECSS-E-ST-10-03_0750161

-The leak test method employed shall have sensitivity and accuracy consistent with the space segment equipment specified maximum allowable leak rate.
+The leak test method employed shall have sensitivity and uncertainty consistent with the space segment equipment specified maximum allowable leak rate.

 ECSS-E-ST-10-03_0750162

 The sensitivity of the leak test, in particular, shall be quantitatively less than the minimum leak rate to be detected by a factor of at least two to ensure reliability of measurements.